enkidevs/curriculum/typescript/introduction/tsc-data-types-i/tsc-intro-data-types.md

 // error because we're subtracting a string
 ```

+> *Note*: Adding types is optional and up to the programmer since any JavaScript code is also valid TypeScript.

-We can define types for any value (think variable) in TypeScript code.
+We can define types for any value in TypeScript code.
 Let's take a look at the `hello.ts` file we wrote in the first workout:

 ```ts
 // hello.ts